 Artists Peter and Toni Ann Wing dreamed up the idea of creating a castle in Dutchess County; construction began in 1970 on what is now a one-of-a-kind B&B. Each of the five rooms/suites is creatively decorated; a separate cottage looks like it’s right out of a fairytale.
 All overnight visitors get a tour of the castle, which is near the Millbrook Winery and postcard-cute village of Millbrook.

 Settled in the 1760s (its name comes from the Dutch dood tal, for “dead valley”) the isolated town had 70 homes in the 1940s.
 It was gradually abandoned for planned parkland in the 1960s, but roads, stone foundations, and interpretive markers remain, making it a nifty hiking area in what is now part of Bear Mountain-Harriman State Park.

 Public radio station WAMC’s performing arts studio is an intimate multi-purpose venue.
-It hosts concerts (singer/songwriter Steve Forbert appeared in May, for instance), debates, lectures, films, kids’ programs, and more; many events are broadcast throughout WAMC’s seven-state listening area and online at www.wamc.org.
+It hosts concerts (singer/songwriter Steve Forbert appeared last May, for instance), debates, lectures, films, kids’ programs, and more; many events are broadcast throughout WAMC’s seven-state listening area and online at www.wamc.org.

 More than two dozen artists and craftspeople live and work in original barns and buildings, some dating to the 1700s.
 Download a walking map from the website and stroll from shop to shop, then enjoy a meal at the Taphouse (formerly the Barnsider) or the Cancun Inn.